massline.info

 [No specific information available.]

-Communist Party of India (M-L) Organizing Committee
+Communist Party of India (M-L) Organising Committee

 Communist Party of India (M-L) Party Unity

-Merged with CPI(ML) People's War on August 11, 1998.
+Based in Jehenabad, Bihar.
+Merged with CPI(ML) People’s War on August 11, 1998.

 Excerpt from a recent Hindustan Times article (May 9, 2002):